Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 <img src ='assets/geo_analysis_geometry_31.gif' width=700>

 Now you will create a table with locations of cell towers stored as GEOGRAPHY and enable search optimization, just like for the previous two tables.
 Run the following query in your Snowflake's worksheet:

 ```
-// Creating a new schema for GEOGRAPHY
-CREATE OR REPLACE TABLE geolab.geography.nl_4g AS
+CREATE OR REPLACE TABLE geolab.geography.nl_lte AS
 SELECT DISTINCT st_point(lon, lat) AS geom,
-                radio,
                 cell_range
 FROM OPENCELLID.PUBLIC.RAW_CELL_TOWERS t1
 WHERE mcc = '204' -- 204 is the mobile country code in the Netherlands
+  AND radio='LTE'
-ORDER BY ST_GEOHASH(geom);
+ORDER BY st_geohash(geom);

-ALTER TABLE geolab.geography.nl_4g ADD SEARCH OPTIMIZATION ON GEO(geom);
+ALTER TABLE geolab.geography.nl_lte ADD SEARCH OPTIMIZATION ON GEO(geom);
 ```

 Finally, we will find all cell towers that don't have an energy line within a 2-kilometer radius.
 For each cell tower we'll calculate the distance to the nearest electricity cable.
 In CARTO Builder click on the Add `Source From` → `Custom Query (SQL)` and make sure you have selected Snowflake Connection that you have created in previous steps.